Briscoe Group: History

+Briscoes in 1995 negotiated a limited franchise agreement with Rebel Sport Australia, giving Briscoes exclusive rights to the Rebel Sport brand in New Zealand.
+Under the direction and guidance of Brian Berry, the first Rebel Sport store opened in Panmure, Auckland in 1996.
+The first Rebel Sport store outside of Auckland opened in 1997.
+In 1999, Briscoe made an agreement with Rebel Sport Australia for the franchise to be terminated with effect from April 2005, after which Briscoe would continue to have exclusive rights to the name in New Zealand.

+The pandemic shutdowns resulted in around 3,500 store trading days being lost.
+According to the New Zealand Herald the company's profits were largely unaffected by the Covid-19 pandemic.
+Profit in 2022 was $ 88.4 mln.
+In 2023, online sales represented around 19% of group sales.

+Head of the Briscoe Group, Rod Duke, in 2023 stated the company would slow store refurbishment plans during the economic downturn.
+Stuff.nz named Briscoe Group the fourth most powerful retail store in New Zealand in Jun.
+2023.
+At the time it employed 2,300 staff in 90 stores.
+Rod Duke was managing director and largest shareholder, after taking over the business in 1988.
+Living & Giving stores closed in 2023.

 Nameplates

 Briscoes

 Briscoes or Briscoes Homeware is a retail store selling a variety of homeware at sometimes heavily discounted prices.
 It is comparable in size to a medium size discount department store.
 Many brands are exclusively imported by Briscoes, allowing for such low prices.
 Briscoes Homeware is the flagship brand of the Group and generates most of the company's revenue.
-Currently there are 45 stores trading throughout New Zealand.
+Currently there are 47 stores trading throughout New Zealand.
 The brand's slogan is "You'll never buy better", referring to Briscoes Homeware's 'Price Promise' that states the store will match and beat by 10% any price found on a stocked item at another retailer.

 Tammy Wells, a farmer and former radio journalist from Canterbury, has fronted Briscoes' television advertising campaigns since 1989.
 She is known to New Zealanders as "The Briscoes Lady".